 - Each cheese is packaged in its own micro-cave.
 This wooden crate and micro-perforated film allows the cheese to breathe and continue to ripen while maintaining the proper level of moisture.
 Leaving the cheeses in the packaging will protect them and create the right environment for further rind development, aroma, and flavor.

-- VBCC cheeses are considered soft-ripened.
+- VC cheeses are considered soft-ripened.
 This means that it’s a young cheese high in moisture, with a soft interior and delicate rind.
 Our cheeses need to be kept cold.
 Store them in the vegetable or cheese drawer of your refrigerator.

 - Leave the cheese at room temperature for 1–2 hours before serving to experience the full flavor.